-If there is anything the past few months have shown us, it is that change is inevitable.
-Employee succession planning ensures that your company has the leadership in place to steer the ship no matter what comes your way and that you have the right team to keep the operation running even during periods of upheaval or growth.
+Succession planning is a company’s strategy to pass on leadership positions and plan for the future of a business.
+This ensures that your company has the leadership in place to steer the ship no matter what comes your way and that you have the right team to keep the operation running even during periods of upheaval or growth.

 8 Steps for an Effective Succession Planning Process

-Succession planning is not a one-and-done thing.
-You cannot build an organizational chart and then walk away from it for a year—too much will have changed by the time you come back for it to be useful.
+This is not a one-and-done thing.
+You cannot build an organizational chart and then walk away from it for a year—too much will have changed by the time you return for it to be useful.

-Some companies choose to make succession planning a formal process, like a documented quarterly meeting involving all the department heads.
-For others, like small businesses where there are just a handful of managers, a more informal approach might be sufficient.
+Some companies choose to make it a formal process, like a documented quarterly meeting involving all the department heads.
+A more informal approach might be sufficient for others, like small businesses with just a handful of managers.

-The key is that knowledge about your employees is shared—not compartmentalized—so that everyone is in the loop about your various team members’ strengths and skills.
-This way, when the time comes to make succession decisions, you are not scrambling to understand people’s roles.
-Instead, you already have an idea of the logical choice to move up the ranks.
+The key is that knowledge about your employees is shared—not compartmentalized—so that everyone knows your various team members’ strengths and skills.
+This way, you are not scrambling to understand people’s roles when making decisions.
+Instead, you already know the logical choice to move up the ranks.

 The people at the top of your company should be a living reflection of your company culture.
 Are they?
-When you think about your values and how that translates into leadership, where are you strong?
+Where are you strong when you think about your values and how that translates into leadership?
 What is lacking?
 What do you want to see more of?